-The costs of providing the various programs and activities and supporting services have been summarized on a functional basis in the Consolidated Statements of Activities.
-Functional expenses present the natural classification detail of expenses by function.
+The costs of providing the various programs and activities and supporting services have been summarized on a functional basis in Note 5 - Functional Classification of Operating Expenses.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
-Depreciation of plant assets and operation and maintenance of plant expenses have been allocated to functional classifications based on square footage of facilities.
+Depreciation of plant assets and operation and maintenance of plant expenses have been allocated to functional classifications based on programs and supporting services benefited.